gard-projects/machine-learning/LinearRegression/README.md

 training_set = pd.read_csv('./dataset/l1_train.csv').to_numpy()
 testing_set = pd.read_csv('./dataset/l1_test.csv').to_numpy()
 ```
-**NB!** Note the location where you may store the CSV files can be different, in that case just replace the location in the `read_csv(...)` with your respective path!
+**NB!** Note the location where you may store the CSV files can be different, in that case just replace the location in the `read_csv(...)` with your respective path.

+# Creating the model structure
+To make the coding experience easier I make use of Python classes.
+The next question is what is needed for creating a linear regression model?

+1. `fit(X_features, y)` : the main function of our model, estimates the weights of our network given the training dataset
+2. `predict(X)` : computes an estimated response given the features design matrix and model weights (\theta)